List of Totally Spies! characters: Helga Von Guggen

+Troad

+Troad is the right-hand man of Helga Von Guggen.
+In his first appearance in "Wild Style, he posed as a shipwrecked castaway.

+In "Fashion Faux Pas", Troad assisted Helga in her Mystique fashion line.
+He was not seen again after that.

 Jazz Hands

-A mime artist who wears an old-fashioned black tuxedo, cape, wine-colored tight pants and top hat.
+Jazz Hands (voiced by Ben Joseph) is a mime artist who wears an old-fashioned black tuxedo, cape, wine-colored tight pants and top hat.
 Although he is dressed as a mime, he often speaks, explaining elaborate plans of turning everyone into mime slaves.
 He despises entertainers such as singers and comedians because they have rendered his practice obsolete and forgotten.
 His weapon of choice is an accordion outfitted with a cannon that shoots lasers that transform people into voiceless mimes and turns their clothes black and white.
 In "Mime Your Own Business", he zaps Sam and Alex and attempts to zap folks all over Beverly Hills.
 In season 5, he has a three-episode story arc where he is released from WOOHP prison and devises a mime-based theme park where he converts visitors into a mime army.
 He befriends a fellow mime named Miss Spirit Fingers and commissions her to steal a high-tech microchip.
 However, he later learns that Miss Spirit Fingers is Sam in disguise, and converts her to his cause.

-Jazz Hands is voiced by Ben Joseph, who also co-wrote the episode in which Jazz Hands debuted.
+Ben Joseph also co-wrote the episode in which Jazz Hands debuted.

 Marco Lumière

-The villain of the two-part episode "A Spy Is Born", Lumière is an eccentric Hollywood director who became an outcast from the mainstream film community for his bizarre, often sadistic methods.
+The villain of the two-part episode "A Spy Is Born", Lumière (voiced by Dee Baker in season 1, James Brown Jr. in season 7) is an eccentric Hollywood director who became an outcast from the mainstream film community for his bizarre, often sadistic methods.
 In revenge, he concocted a scheme where he kidnaps the biggest Hollywood stars and takes them to his private island, filled with various killer robots and death traps.
 There, the actors would star in Lumière's own personal action movie where all the dangers and deaths would be real.
 Following his defeat at the island, he is arrested but escapes the WOOHP plane taking him into custody, kidnapping Alex and forcing the girls to participate in his new action film.
 He is eventually defeated by the girls and Jerry.

 He returns in the episode "0067", where he escapes prison and uses plastic surgery and the alias "Ocram Ereimul" to impersonate an A-list movie producer to manipulate Jerry into capturing Hollywood's top producers.

-Marco Lumière is voiced by Dee Baker.
+He reappeared in season 7 episode "Totally Trolling, Much?".
+It revealed that he had already been released from prison and was no longer a villain.
+He also has a daughter named Shirley Lumiere.